-Demi Moore & Ashton Kutcher Had Threesomes Before He Cheated According To Her New Memoir ‘Inside Out’
+Demi Moore & Ashton Kutcher Had Threesomes Before He Cheated, According To Her New Memoir, ‘Inside Out’

 In 2010, the couple was hit with another blow when the media alleged that Ashton had cheated on Demi during her time in New York City to film a movie ironically called Another Happy Day.

-Demi said she found out about the claim via the media that her husband had gone outside their marriage vows to cheat “with a 21-year-old woman in their California home while she was across the country, working.
+Demi said she found out about the claim via the media that her husband had gone outside their marriage vows to cheat with a 21-year-old woman in their California home while she was across the country, working.
 He allegedly met the person with whom he shared the indiscretion when he went bowling with Demi’s young daughter, Rumer, adding an additional layer to the sad situation.

 Demi also wrote about a second time Ashton reportedly cheated, this time with a Pilates instructor named Sara Leal.
 Sadly for Ashton, Sara took part in a tell-all interview on the subject, effectively ending Demi and Ashton’s damaged marriage.

-Other aspects of their union were discussed in the book, according to The New York Times via The Inquisitr.
+Other aspects of their union were discussed in the book, according to The New York Times, via The Inquisitr.

 Demi said that the premise of her marriage to Ashton, who is 15 years her junior, “was a chance to live out her missed youth, kind of a ‘do-over.'”

-Before she married her younger man who is now 41-years-old, Demi suffered a miscarriage.
+Before she married her younger man, who is now 41-years-old, Demi suffered a miscarriage.
 She was six months pregnant.
 The couple was expecting a baby girl that Demi planned to name Chaplin Ray.

 “[Demi] blamed herself, as she had started drinking again after a period of sobriety.
 The couple married and pursued fertility treatments, but they were unsuccessful, she believes due to her drinking and her use of the painkiller Vicodin,” the source reported.